eliranmal/cajon/README.md

 ## design constraints

 - 🧰 must be buildable without the aid of power tools (a power drill is ok..)
-- 📏 any continuous solids must not exceed the available plywood board dimensions: _300 x 600 x 6 mm_. as a result:
+- 📏 any continuous solids must not exceed the available plywood board dimensions (_300 x 600 x 6 mm_), as a result:
   - the box top, bottom and sides would have to be laminated from two layers (the upside: no rabate joints to make)